WTA roundup: Serena Williams loses 6-1, 6-0

 Lapko came through at clutch moments, saving seven of the eight break points she faced.

 Fifth-seeded Mihaela Buzarnescu of Romania beat American Sachia Vickery 6-3, 4-6, 6-3, and eighth-seeded Timea Babos of Hungary defeated France’s Kristina Mladenovic 6-4, 6-2.
-Heather Watson of Great Britain got past American Claire Liu 6-4, 3-6, 6-4.
+Heather Watson of Great Britain got past American Claire Liu 6-4, 3-6, 6-4, and American Amanda Anisimova beat China’s Qiang Wang 6-2, 7-5.

 Citi Open